3rd Year Residents

 of Osteopathic Medicine

 Hi Everyone!
-I am one of the new interns and am originally from Monroe, MI.
+I am originally from Monroe, MI.

 I completed my undergraduate degree in Chemistry from